 - ·Email the form to email@example.com or firstname.lastname@example.org so the Chief of Police can review the request and either approve or disapprove it.

 - ·Forms that have been completed correctly and approved will generally be processed within ten working days from the day the request is received by the Police Department.
 The requester will be notified of the key being available for pickup or their ID card having been programmed for access to the requested room.

 - ·The Requester may pick up the requested keys at the Police Department Office, during regular business hours, and must present a valid form of picture identification.

 - ·All lost, stolen, or damaged keys and access cards must be reported immediately to the Police Department by calling 520-836-9655.
 As soon as practical thereafter, the affected key or cardholder must email a Key or Card Lost Stolen Damaged Report Form, which can be found on the Employee Hub under Police Department and then Forms, to firstname.lastname@example.org or email@example.com at the Police Department detailing the circumstances of the lost, stolen, or damaged key(s) or card.
 In the case of a damaged keys/access card, the key(s)/card must accompany this report.
-A replacement key or access card will not be issued until such time as the written documentation and an approved Key/Card Access Request Form is received by the Police Department.
+A replacement key or access card will not be issued until such time as the written documentation and an approved Key/Card Access Request Form are received by the Police Department.